 Taking The Ferry To Kodiak- Juneau Port

-You will fall in love with this port, just be prepared.
-You will likely need rain gear (see a full list of what I recommend before you leave the lower 48 here).
+You will fall in love with this port; just be prepared.
+You will likely need rain gear (see a complete list of what I recommend before you leave the lower 48 here).

 Juneau is home to a beautiful glacier and waterfall, so don’t miss your opportunity to see it up close.
-You need to take a cab ($20 each way), but it is worth every penny.
-The park is free to walk and the trails open when the sun comes up.
-You will quickly learn the saying, “Be Bear Aware” while visiting and living in Alaska.
+It would be best to take a cab ($20 each way), but it is worth every penny.
+The park is free to walk, and the trails open when the sun rises.
+You will quickly learn the “Be Bear Aware” saying while visiting and living in Alaska.
 We spotted our first bear (what looked to be a cub) running across the street after the taxi dropped us off.
 It was exhilarating and also a little scary.
 They have restrooms, and the Mendenhall Glacier Visitor Center opens at 8 am.
-It rained the entire day, and all we had were rain jackets and rain boots.
-Our pants were soaked.
-We looked like wet rats!
+It rained the entire day; all we had were rain jackets and rain boots.
+Our pants were soaked, and we looked like wet rats!

-There is a lot of touristy stuff in Juneau, but you have to travel to pretty much everything.
-Fortunately, you get about 5 hours to explore (we ported at 6:30ish, and stayed until 11:55).
-You can shop here as well, but come on; you don’t want to miss seeing the glacier. 😉
+There is a lot of touristy stuff in Juneau, but you must travel to almost everything.
+Fortunately, you get about 5 hours to explore (we ported at 6:30ish and stayed until 11:55).
+You can also shop here, but come on; you don’t want to miss seeing the glacier. 😉

-If you are interested in taking glacier photos, you’ll have quite a few chances now both off and on the ship.
+If you want to take glacier photos, you’ll have several chances now, both off and on the ship.
 When you depart from Juneau, you will continue to see glaciers from the ship, so have your camera ready.

 Taking The Ferry To Kodiak- Yukatat Port

 We hit this port around 5 am and took our dog for a walk.
-We could see a playground from the ship, but when we walked along the highway, we couldn’t find it.
-I didn’t really see much to do around Yukatat, but with three hours you could walk one mile to the Mallotts General Store or 1.6 miles to True Value (don’t love True Value now?
+We could see a playground from the ship, but we couldn’t find it when we walked along the highway.
+I didn’t see much to do around Yukatat, but with three hours, you could walk one mile to the Mallotts General Store or 1.6 miles to True Value (don’t love True Value now?
 Don’t worry, you’ll love it soon enough).

 Taking The Ferry To Kodiak- Whitter Port

 Whittier is the final port call for all those lucky military members heading to Anchorage.
-Don’t get me wrong, I love Kodiak, but they have a Target, and restaurants, and doctors.
-Okay, they have everything and no I’m not jealous (much).
+Don’t get me wrong, I love Kodiak, but they have a Target, restaurants, and doctors.
+Okay, they have everything, and no, I’m not jealous (much).

 My family stayed close to the port and visited all the cute shops and the military museum (which had fascinating displays).
-I got my first Alaska price shock in the general store where a box of cereal was $8!
+I got my first Alaska price shock in the general store, where a cereal box was $8!
 You do not want to shop in Whitter, not near the port anyway.

-Whittier Alaska is a pretty exciting place.
-The first thing you’ll probably notice from the ship is the old abandon military base.
+Whittier, Alaska, is a pretty exciting place.
+The first thing you’ll probably notice from the ship is the old abandoned military base.
 The structure is something straight out of a horror movie!
 Be sure to take lots of great pics if you like that kind of stuff.
 If the military aspect isn’t cool enough, Whittier is also known as Alaska’s “One-House Town.”
 Everyone in town lives in the same building!
 Seriously, you can read about it here.
-You can walk behind that building, and the kids can play at the school’s playground.
+You can walk behind that building, and the kids can play at the playground.
 The kids also enjoyed walking through the tunnels ( I found it slightly creepy).

 Taking The Ferry To Kodiak- Chenega Bay Port

 We were not at this port long, but we did get off long enough to take the dog for a walk and see our first glimpses of the infamous Alaskan salmon!
-Oh, and we spotted our first fishing vessel from Discovery Channel’s “Deadliest Catch.”
+We spotted our first fishing vessel from Discovery Channel’s “Deadliest Catch.”

 Taking The Ferry To Kodiak- Kodiak Port

-I set my alarm for 5 am so I could have everything ready to go as soon as we heard the deboarding announcement.
+I set my alarm for 5 am to have everything ready when we heard the deboarding announcement.
 I ended up waking up earlier than that and was able to get everything ready, so I could watch as we pulled into our new home.
 I was in awe of the beauty of the first thing I saw in Kodiak.
 The sunrise was stunning (and I’m still amazed daily by the beautiful Kodiak sunrises and sunsets).

-The first thing we did when we left the ferry was head to the only place I could find that was open for breakfast (other than McDonald’s of course) King’s Diner.
+The first thing we did when we left the ferry was head to the only place I could find open for breakfast (other than McDonald’s, of course), King’s Diner.
 We had our first breakfast in Kodiak and went to Walmart while we waited to get the keys for our rental.

-I hope this post has helped you get an idea of what traveling on the Alaska Marine Highway System is like!
+I hope this post has helped you understand what traveling on the Alaska Marine Highway System is like!
 Check out my other posts for more info about the ferry.